 - Dust generation.
 Where necessary, water carts will be used for dust suppression

-- Increased noise in certain areas, day and night
+- Increase to noise, day and night

 - No impacts to existing services to your property are expected from our project works.